RaphaelAsla/DecryptionEffect/README.md

 This is Caesar Cipher (4 shift) decoder with a little decryption effect.

-Usage:  py decoder.py -d -i string -s float (to decrypt) or  py decoder.py -e -i string -s float (to encrypt)
+Usage:  python3 decoder.py --decode/--encode --input yourString --speed float (for nice results use lower than 0.05)

 <div>
   <h3>Thanks to h1n0 for the command line arguments!</h3>